 Minimum exposure for maximum black

-Traps to beware
+Traps to beware – anyone can print black!

 Less exposure reveals more shadow detail

 The second contact print made in 2015 has received twice the amount of light I would normally use as my standard exposure time in creating a contact sheet.
 That tells me that this negative made over 25 years ago is at least one whole stop denser than my regular negatives I expose today.
-This contact proof print has been made on the equivalent of a grade two normal contrast paper.
+The resulting contact proof below has been made on the equivalent of a grade two normal contrast paper.
 Notice that you can just make out the film identification notches in the upper right corner, that the edge is close to, but just off, maximum black.

 The shadow detail is much more visible than the first contact print from 1987.
 You can see within the shadows of the she-oak and karri hazel understorey including leaf detail.
 There is an overall feeling of enveloping light which I had desired, but the proof still clearly shows that the sunlit areas are too dense and that they require additional print exposure on a grade 2 equivalent paper.